fortran-lang/stdlib/doc/specs/stdlib_ascii.md

 #### Description

-Returns a capitalized version of an input character variable.
+Returns the titlecase version of the input character variable.
-The first alphabetical character is transformed to uppercase unless it follows a numeral.
+Title case: First character of every word in the sentence is converted to uppercase and the rest of the characters are converted to lowercase.
-The rest of the character sequence is transformed to lowercase.
+A word is a contiguous sequence of character(s) which consists of alphabetical character(s) and numeral(s) only and doesn't exclude any alphabetical character or numeral present next to either of its 2 ends.

 #### Syntax